InterTV Planície: Programming

 When it was an SBT affiliate, it produced TJ Planície (following the TJ Brasil format), as well as producing programs such as Mistura Fina na TV, a youth variety program, presented by Fernandinho Gomes, based on his column at Folha da Manhã, aas well as names such as Júlio Cossolosso and Fábio Abud.
 After its acquisition by InterTV, it aired Jornal InterTV and RJTV, until they ended in January 2005, being replaced by InterTV Alto Litoral's news output.

-Currently, InterTV Planície only produces RJ InterTV 2.ª edição, which premired on December 22, 2011.
+Currently, InterTV Planície only produces RJ InterTV 2.ª edição, which premiered on December 22, 2011.
 Since its beginning, it has been presented by names such as Luiz Gonzaga Neto, Narayanna Borges, Keila Mendes, Fernanda Corrêa, Valéria Vieira, Andresa Alcoforado, Ana Carolini Mota, and, currently, by João Villa Real.
 The remainder of the schedule consists of rellays of programs from Cabo Frio generated by InterTV Alto Litoral and by Globo's national lineup.